jatinkrmalik/mediasmith/README.md

 # mediasmith
 Mediasmith autotags and updates the metadata of your media files like Movies, TV shows &amp; Music.

-Here is a pre-alpha flowchart depicting functioning of the porgram -
+Here is a pre-alpha flowchart depicting functioning of the program -

 ![Mediasmith](http://i.imgur.com/ryymNtU.png)